parkerjgit/algorithms/markdown/searching_and_sorting/searching.md

 * Find first occurance of k in sorted array using binary search, except when value is found, don't stop searching, eliminate values to right and keep going. - EPI 11.1 145
 * Find "magic index" (ie., element == index) using binary search with target value replaced by index m at each step, ie., go left when a[m] > m, and go right when a[m] < m. - EPI 11.2 146
 * Search a cylindrical array for smallest value (ie., the seam) using divide and conquer, discarding the half with no seam (first < last) until l == r (== smallest). - EPI 11.3 147
-* Pattern: Binary Search used in many ways by modifying the conditions for which you go left or right.
+* Pattern: Binary Search used in many ways by modifying the conditions for which you go left or right, and modifying whether you return closestest item to left/right if not found, and whether you are returning index or value.

 **Javascript**